 The sender send the URL information file to the destination FTPQueue.
-This destination gets the file, stores it in the local directory and generates a message who contain the URI localisation of the transferred file (Figure 31 above).
+This destination get the file, store in the local directory and generate a message who contain the URI localisation of the file.

-The Consumer receive a message who contain the URI localisation of the file (Figure 32 below).
+The Consumer receive a message who contain the URI localisation of the file.